What Is The Issue?

-- Our iconic Rocky Mountains will have their tops removed by explosives in the process of locating, exposing and extracting the vein of coal that will be sold to China.
+- Our iconic Rocky Mountains will have their tops (our sides)removed by explosives in the process of locating, exposing and extracting the vein of coal that will be sold to China.
 Regardless of promises made by the coal mining companies, our mountains cannot be replaced.

 - The eastern slopes of southern Alberta is ranching country.
 Cattle graze in the areas that the mining companies plan to exploit.
 Not only will the lack of (or selenium poisoned) water be devastating to this industry, but the mines will destroy the actual grazing lands.
 The process of open pit mining involves removing the top soil and turf.
 This turf is currently rich with natural rough fescue.
 It is a hardy, particularly nutritious plant that sustains cattle and wildlife.
 However, once this ancient grass is disturbed, it is very difficult (if not impossible) to remediate.

 - After the turf with the rough fescue is removed, the top of the mountain is actually removed with explosives.
 The rubble tumbles down the valley and it is from this rock rubble that the selenium leaches into ground water.
 Wildlife will no longer be able to survive in the vicinity.
 Not only is the water they depend on threatened, but their feed as well.
 The rough fescue that they rely on is important to sustain elk and bighorn sheep through the winter.
 Roads and heavy machinery will infiltrate the area, threatening wildlife (including grizzly bear and cougar) and push them into areas that are more populated and not suited for their survival.